CMSgov/ab2d-website/onboarding.md

 </p>
 {% endraw %}{% endcapture %}

-{% include accordion.html heading="How do I complete attestation?" expanded=true id="a1" bordered=true accordionContent=a1Content %}
+{% include accordion.html heading="How do I complete attestation?" expanded=true id="a1" bordered=false accordionContent=a1Content %}

 {% include accordion.html heading="What are the requirements to be an Attestor?" expanded=false id="a2" accordionContent=a2Content %}